All Episodes

 I cannot vote for Hillary Clinton.

-I didn't like her twenty-five years ago.
+I didn't like her 25 years ago.

-But I don't know what I right now I I don't know.
+I certainly don't like her now, but I don't know what, right now, I don't know.

-And I it is not going to be easy for you, but it will be a patriotic thing.
+And it is not going to be easy for you, but it will be a patriotic thing.

 You have got to vote for Trump.

-Voting for anybody, if you vote For the if there's a third party option and you vote for that, you're voting for Hillary.
+Voting for anybody, if you vote for the, if there's a third-party option and you vote for that, you're voting for Hillary.

 That's even worse.